MichalKononenko/nw-network-model/README.txt

-In this class the following input parameters are used: n                :    Number of wires lav              :    Average wire length lstd             :    Standard devition of wire lengths sample_dimension :    Size of sample angleskew        :    Skew of anglular distribution of wires (kappa in von Mises distribution) wire_res         :    Resistance per length of wire intersect_res    :    Resistance of wire-to-wire interconection sheet_res        :    Sheet resistance of matrix
+In this class the following input parameters are used: n                :    Number of wires lav              :    Average wire length lstd             :    Standard deviation of wire lengths sample_dimension :    Size of sample angleskew        :    Skew of angular distribution of wires (kappa in von Mises distribution) wire_res         :    Resistance per length of wire intersect_res    :    Resistance of wire-to-wire interconnection sheet_res        :    Sheet resistance of matrix

 To view these parameters use: